-In today’s article we will take a look at some of the very simple middle game ideas that many players ignore.
+In today’s article, we will take a look at some of the very simple middlegame ideas that many players ignore.
 Chess is a game in which every little detail counts.
-The higher level of a player gets the more “details” he or she understands and pays attention to.
-For example, on beginner’s level, the doubled pawns are just aesthetically unpleasant.
-However, on the master’s level it may become something that the whole game revolves around.
-It maybe something that will separate a win from a draw.
+The higher level a player gets the more “details” they understand and pay attention to.
+For example, at the beginner’s level, the doubled pawns are just aesthetically unpleasant.
+However, on the master’s level, they may become something that the whole game revolves around.
+It may be something that will separate a win from a draw.

 Middle game chess idea #1.
 Bishop should be positioned in front of your pawn chain